syntaxlexx/yuvo/readme.md

 * Website: **[AceLords](https://www.acelords.space)**

 ### Notes
+*   The system is modular in nature, meaning you-get-what-you-pay-for.
+This was agreed upon by our partners to make the system more reachable, affordable and dynamic to our clientel.
-The composer.json file contained here contains only a few of the common vendor packages used by the system. it is not to be regarded as the exact replica of the project's exact packages.
+*   The composer.json file contained here contains only a few of the common vendor packages used by the system. it is not to be regarded as the exact replica of the project's exact packages.
 The project itself utilizes ~22 packages which have intentionally been secluded due to proprietary reasons.